Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ensuring responsible aquaculture practices.

-Requirements: Facilities must adhere to standards covering environmental responsibility, social responsibility, animal welfare, and food safety.
+What are the Requirements: Facilities must adhere to standards covering environmental responsibility, social responsibility, animal welfare, and food safety.
 Compliance is verified through third-party audits.

-Description: Best Aquaculture Practices (BAP) is a certification program that verifies responsible practices in aquaculture facilities, including hatcheries, farms, feed mills, and processing plants.
+What does it mean: Best Aquaculture Practices (BAP) is a certification program that verifies responsible practices in aquaculture facilities, including hatcheries, farms, feed mills, and processing plants.

 Link: Best Aquaculture Practices (BAP)